Cud123/Carbon-Emission-Calculator/README.md

 -Displays avg value of CO2 emissions from each category in table and pie chart form, and is appropriately labeled

 numpy, panda, openpxyl, and mathplotlib were utilized for this project

+Example pie chart png, histogram png, and excel sheet are given, but users can download the program and input their own values